circleci/circleci-docs/jekyll/_cci2/build-processing.md

 ## Benefits of Using Pipelines

-The pipelines feature enables use of the new [API endpoint to trigger builds with workflows](https://circleci.com/docs/api/#trigger-a-new-build-by-project-preview) and the following use cases:
+Pipelines offer the following benefits:

 {% include snippets/pipelines-benefits.adoc %}